Haxhi Zeka: Public University "Haxhi Zeka"

 Also, the university provides opportunities for academic preparation master of science.

 Haxhi Zeka square

 In the centre of the city of Peja lies Haxhi Zeka square.
 In this square are important objects including Tahir Bey Konak, the National Ethnographic Museum where can be seen various galleries, traditional national crafts, characteristic clothing of Rugova and Dukagjini, Trade Center "Metë Bajraktari" etc. In the center of the square is the fountain which was built in the 16th century, close to the statue of Haxhi Zeka.

 Tower of Haxhi Zeka

 Near the Haxhi Zeka square is found Tower of Pasha or also known as Tower of Haxhi Zeka, whose walls are made with characteristic works of Albanian masters of that time as the lion, the star of David, etc. It has a characteristic architecture of the eighteenth and nineteenth century, built of stone and it has windows worked with commitment by the Albanian masters.

+In his honor

+The public university of Peja, the successor of the Faculty of Applied Business Sciences, bears the name "Haxhi Zeka" University.

+Additionally, a square has been named after him, at the center of the square stands a fountain built in the 16th century, near which the statue of Haxhi Zeka is also located.